includeos/documentation/Contributing-to-IncludeOS.rst

 **5. Please don't redo the folder-structure**

 If you have suggestions for this, just post an `issue <https://github.com/hioa-cs/IncludeOS/issues>`__ explaining the benefits of your suggested structure.

-**6. Consider making a standalone package**

-It would be great if you could make your project into a package - just make it a separate GitHub repo and let us know about it.
-We'll link to it in the `IncludeOS README <https://github.com/hioa-cs/IncludeOS/blob/master/README.md>`__.

 Issue tracker
 -------------